elliechayo/Code-Quiz/README.md

 * Delineated sections by adding comments.

 ***A CSS code file***
-* clean, polish and responsive user interface to the app.
+* Styled the app give it a clean, polish and responsive user interface.

 ***A JavaScript code file consists of the following:***

-* Defined variables that are needed to code the various functions of the quiz and created the following functions:
+#### Defined variables that are needed to code the various functions of the quiz and created the following functions:

 - Hide intro section show quiz and start timer
 - Quiz’s questions content, answer choices and correct answer